 Guide to Sales Tax

-Taxes are inescapable: You likely have income taxes withheld from every paycheck; if you’re a homeowner, you pay your property taxes; and yes, when you tap your card at the register, you pay that additional sales tax.
+Taxes are a reality of our financial lives: You likely have income taxes withheld from every paycheck; if you’re a homeowner, you pay property taxes; and when you tap your card at the register when shopping, you pay sales tax.

 You may wonder why you have to fork over that extra bit of your hard-earned cash.
-This guide will help with that.
-Read on to learn:
+This guide will help explain what sales tax is and how it works, the sales tax rate in each state, and the pros (yes, there are some!) and cons of sales tax.

 What Is a Sales Tax?

 Sales tax is a form of revenue for state and local governments.
 States and localities levy sales taxes on certain purchases of goods and services.
-For every eligible purchase you make, you’ll pay a sales tax — a percentage of the sale price.
+For every eligible purchase you make, you’ll pay a sales tax — a percentage of the item’s retail cost.

 State and local governments use the revenue generated from sales taxes to fund their budget.
 That means your tax dollars could pay for things like libraries, law enforcement, parks, infrastructure, and schools.